HaveF/You-Dont-Know-JS/this & object prototypes/ch1.md

 However, the `this` mechanism provides a more elegant way of implicitly "passing along" an object reference, leading to cleaner API design and easier re-use.

+> more cleaner API design and easier re-use

 The more complex your usage pattern is, the more clearly you'll see that passing context around as an explicit parameter is often messier than passing around a `this` context.
 When we explore objects and prototypes, you will see the helpfulness of a collection of functions being able to automatically reference the proper context object.

 ## Confusions

 We'll soon begin to explain how `this` *actually* works, but first we must  dispel some misconceptions about how it *doesn't* actually work.

+>dispel打消

 The name "this" creates confusion when developers try to think about it too literally.
 There are two meanings often assumed, but both are incorrect.